 - Almond or other nut drinks

 After infancy, there should be dietician review to determine the most appropriate option for dietary needs and calcium supplementation if required.

 And finally, what does the future hold regarding immunotherapy for food allergies?

 This has a research basis only – oral immunotherapy and sublingual immunotherapy are the most often studied.
 Subcutaneous (highest risk of anaphylaxis, affects safety profile), epicutaneous (preliminary reports promising).

-Oral: highly effective but results for clinical tolerance after ceasing therapy are disappointing.
-Thus requires ongoing therapy to maintain tolerance.
+Oral: highly effective, but results for clinical tolerance after ceasing therapy are disappointing.
+This requires ongoing therapy to maintain tolerance.
 Nevertheless, the rate of acquisition of tolerance is higher than that seen in those patients who avoid the allergen.
 Allergens studied include cow’s milk, egg white, fish, apple, orange, celery and peanut.